Lorem Ipsum

 In the wise words of Martin Luther King Jr., “Power at its best is love implementing the demands of justice, and justice at its best is power correcting everything that stands against love.”

 The Mission Waco Legal Assistance Program (MWLAP) was founded in 2012 to help remove legal barriers by providing access to affordable legal services for those who are unable to afford a private attorney.
-MWLAP has since served over 1,000 individuals and families through direct legal advocacy, free monthly legal advice clinics and legal empowerment workshops.
+MWLAP has since served over 1,000 individuals and families through direct legal advocacy and free monthly legal advice clinics.
 Client advocates help connect applicants to other necessary social services and support the community in the creation of lasting solutions to systemic problems.

 MWLAP exists to provide affordable, compassionate, holistic and community-driven legal services to low-income, moderate-income and marginalized individuals, families and communities in order to promote an increased quality of life for all people.